The Clergy Leadership of St. James Welcomes You

-The Rev. Dr. Kenneth H. Saunders III is an Episcopal Priest and serves St. James Episcopal Church as its 14th Rector (called in May of 2018).
-Father Saunders has previously served as Rector of Trinity Church in Towson, Maryland (2011-2018) and Rector of Christ Church in Cleveland, NC (2007-2011).
-Father Saunders is a member of the Society of Catholic Priests (North American Province).
-He is a talented and experienced pastor, priest, teacher, and preacher.
+The Rev. Dr. Kenneth H. Saunders III serves St. James Episcopal Church as its 14th Rector (called in May of 2018).
+Father Saunders has previously served churches in Maryland and North Carolina.

 Before ordination, Ken was a Health Physics & Radiological Controls Technician with Bettis Atomic Power Laboratory and helped establish the Moored Traning Ship (MTS) project (Nuclear Submarine Prototype) in Goose Creek, SC.
-After Bettis, Ken spent over ten years as a General Manager and consultant for residential construction companies, helping them organize and strengthen their teams to streamline operations and maximize profit.
+After Bettis, Ken spent over ten years in general management and consulting for residential construction companies, helping them organize and strengthen their teams to streamline operations and maximize profit.

-Ken finally answered the call from God to the ordained ministry of the Episcopal Church while living and working in Asheville, North Carolina.
-A call to ministry is something he had been wrestling with most of his adult life.
+Ken finally answered God’s call to the ordained ministry of the Episcopal Church while living and working in Asheville, North Carolina.
+He had been wrestling with a call to ordained ministry for most of his adult life.

-Over the years as a priest, Dr. Saunders has been part of committees and project groups at the local, diocesan, provincial, and national church levels.
+Throughout his priestly ministry, Dr. Saunders has been part of committees and project groups at the local, diocesan, provincial, and national church levels.
 He has led ecumenical groups for local pastors to study the scripture and create ecumenical programs that benefit the whole community.
-He is involved in diocesan committees (programs of the church, liturgy, property, board for camp & conference center [Claggett & Grace Point], etc.), facilitated a small group at the National Preaching Conference, and served on a committee that held a six diocese Church Leadership Conference (in N.C. & V.A.).
-He currently serves on the Standing Committee for the Diocese of East Tennessee and the Liturgy and Music Commission for the Diocese of East Tennessee.
-He also works with the General Board of Examining Chaplains for the Episcopal Church on a question writing team for the General Ordination Exam.
+He is involved in diocesan committees (programs of the church, liturgy, property, board for camp & conference center [Claggett & Grace Point], etc.), facilitated a small group at the National Preaching Conference, and served on a committee that held a six-diocese Small Church Leadership Conference (in N.C. & V.A.).
+He is currently serving his 2nd term on the Standing Committee for the Diocese of East Tennessee (served as president in 2023) and the Liturgy and Music Commission for the Diocese of East Tennessee.

 With a deep and profound faith in Jesus Christ, Fr.
 Ken is devoted to God, family, community, and country.
 He enjoys the outdoors, traveling, and spending time with his family and friends.
 You will find him to be very approachable.

-Ken, and his wife, Kelly, have three grown and married children, Kent (and Amy), Kyle (and Kara), and Kaytlynn (and Ben).
+Ken and his wife, Kelly, have three grown children: Kent, Kyle (and Kara), and Kaytlynn (and Ben), and one grandchild.

 423.638.6583 office